Vito Foderà, Associate Professor and Principal Investigator

 Jijo Vallooran received his M.Tech.
 (2008) from Cochin University of Science and Technology, India.
 He did Ph.D. in Soft Matter (2014) from Swiss Federal Institute of Technology (ETH Zurich) with projects focused on stimuli-responsive liquid crystals for drug-delivery and biosensor applications.
 ETH Zurich awarded Pioneer Post-doctoral Fellowship for his PhD work, which he jointly did at Innovation and Entrepreneurship Lab (ieLab) and Soft Materials Lab at ETH Zurich.
 In 2017 he joined at the Department of Chemistry, University of Zurich as a Post-doctoral Fellow on Lipid self-assembly and Protein Crystallization.
 In 2019, he was appointed as an Assistant Professor at the Department of Pharmacy, University of Copenhagen.

 Min Zhang completed her PhD degree in Analytical Chemistry in Changchun Institute of Applied Chemistry, Chinese Academy of Sciences, before joining University of Copenhagen as a postdoc in February 2017.
-She received a postdoc stipend from Lundbeck foundation in November 2017 and she is based at the Dept. of Chemistry, University of Copenhagen to perform a project in a collaboration between Nikos Hatzakis´ group and Vito`s Lab.
+She received a postdoc stipend from Lundbeck Foundation Experiment grant in November 2020 and she is based at the Dept. of Chemistry, University of Copenhagen to perform a project in a collaboration between Nikos Hatzakis´ group and Vito`s Lab.
 Min focuses on the study of the growth mechanism of protein aggregates by super-resolution microscopy.

 Xin Zhou completed her undergraduate degree in Pharmacy at Ocean University of China, joining Shenyang Pharmaceutical University as a master student in 2012.
 Thanks to a fellowship from the China Scholarship Council (CSC), she joined Vito´s Lab as a PhD student in 2017.
 Xin focus on development of hybrid self-assembled protein-surfactants systems, with a focus on the connection between kinetics of the growth, structures and physico-chemical properties of the final composite.